Guigui0812/knowledge-base/_posts/projets/2023-22-07-Media-server-with-docker-and-ansible.md

 After executing these commands, I can execute the docker-compose file without any problem.
 And so, I can execute the playbook without any problem too.

 Unfortunately, it's a temporary solution.
 To make it permanent, I had to completely reinstall docker.
 I followed the procedure in the [documentation](https://docs.docker.com/engine/install/debian/).

+## Use Jellyfin instead of Plex

+An open source alternative to Plex is Jellyfin.
+I decided to use Jellyfin instead of Plex because it's open source.
+I used the same procedure as for Plex to install Jellyfin.

 #### Useful links and resources